ednanf/game-journal/README.md

 JWT authentication and bcrypt password hashing.
 Security follows best practices including input validation, sanitization, rate limiting, and CORS configuration.

+The application is a PWA (Progressive Web App), allowing users to install it on their devices for a native-like experience.

 ## Live Application

 🚀 **[View Live Demo](https://game-journal-seven.vercel.app/)**